astronomer/docs/astro/deferrable-operators.md

 This guide explains how deferrable operators work and how to implement them in your DAGs.

-[Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/) introduced [**deferrable operators**](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html), a powerful type of Airflow operator that promises lower resource costs and improved performance.
+[Apache Airflow 2.2](https://airflow.apache.org/blog/airflow-2.2.0/) introduced [**deferrable operators**](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html), a powerful type of Airflow operator that's optimized for lower resource costs and improved performance.

 In Airflow, it's common to use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) and some [operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) to configure tasks that wait for some external condition to be met before executing or triggering another task.
-While tasks using standard operators and sensors take up a Worker slot when checking if an external condition has been met, deferrable operators, suspend themselves during that process.
-This releases the Worker to take on other tasks.
-Using the deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met, such as the `S3Sensor`, the `HTTPSensor`, or the `DatabricksSubmitRunOperator`, can result in significant per-task cost savings and performance improvements.

-Deferrable operators rely on an Airflow component called the Triggerer.
-The Triggerer is highly available and entirely managed on Astro, meaning that you can start using deferrable operators in your DAGs as long as you're running Astro Runtime 4.0+.
+While tasks using standard operators and sensors take up a worker slot when checking if an external condition has been met, deferrable operators suspend themselves during that process.
+This releases the worker to take on other tasks.
+To do so, deferrable operators rely on a new Airflow component called the Triggerer.
+The Triggerer is highly available and built into all Deployments on Astro, which means that you can use deferrable operators in your DAGs with no additional configuration.
+To ensure that you can test your DAGs locally, the Triggerer is also built into the Astro CLI local development experience.

+Deferrable operators enable two primary benefits:

+- Reduced resource consumption.
+Depending on your resources and workload, deferrable operators can lower the number of workers needed to run tasks during periods of high concurrency.
+Less workers can lower your infrastructure cost per Deployment.
+- Resiliency against restarts.
+When you push code to a Deployment on Astro, the Triggerer process that deferrable operators rely on is gracefully restarted and does not fail.

+In general, we recommend using deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met.
+This includes the `S3Sensor`, the `HTTPSensor`, the `DatabricksSubmitRunOperator`, and more.

 ### How It Works